-The Kulski Foundation is carrying out a project of a statue to two prominent Mayors of Warsaw, Stefan Starzyński and Julian Spitosław Kulski.
-The sculpture was designed by the sculptor Paweł Pietrusiński.
+The Kulski Foundation is carrying out the construction of the monument Presidents of Great Warsaw Mayors of Warsaw, Stefan Starzyński and Julian Spitosław Kulski.
+The statue was designed by the sculptor Paweł Pietrusiński.

 According to his design, the statue will be 2.10 m tall and will be placed on a 40 cm base exactly at the entrance to the Royal Castle Gardens in Warsaw.